Skip to content

 • Special education services: Are provided by schools under an Individual Education Plan and can include a range of services and accommodations for social communication deficits, restricted interests and repetitive behaviors.
 This can include special classes for very young children to address language, social skills and other needs.

-• Treating co-occurring conditions: Children with autism are more likely to experience insomnia, ADHD, intellectual disability, anxiety, and depression than peers without autism.
+• Treating co-occurring conditions: Children with autism are more likely to experience insomnia, attention-deficit/hyperactivity disorder (ADHD), intellectual disability, anxiety, and depression than peers without autism.
 These conditional also need to be addressed.
 The impact of these conditions can be reduced with the proper services, which can include any of the above, as well as psychotherapy and/or medication.
 Treating these conditions typically involves coordination with a pediatrician or primary care clinician.

 Additional information can be found in the Expert Q&A section.